 Non-fuel mineral resources are presently mined in nearly every county of Virginia.
 The physical and chemical characteristics of these resources often reflect the type of rock in the geologic province from which they are extracted.
 For example, carbonate rocks in the Valley and Ridge province provide crushed limestone aggregate and cement; intrusive igneous and metamorphic rocks in the Blue Ridge and Piedmont provinces are mined to produce crushed granite and greenstone; unconsolidated sediments in the Coastal Plain provide sand and gravel natural aggregates.
 Construction aggregates make up the greater proportion of the non-fuel minerals mined in Virginia, with contributions from operations producing crushed stone, sand and gravel, and clay and shale.

-Crushed stone, used extensively in building and road construction, accounted for about 78 percent of the total reported tonnage and 56 percent of the total estimated value of non-fuel minerals in 2022.
-Sand and gravel, also used primarily for construction, amounted to 14 percent of the total tonnage and 9 percent of the total value.
-Clay and shale serve as raw materials for manufactured bricks, cement, roofing products, etc., and accounted for less than 1 percent of the total tonnage and estimated value in 2022.
+Crushed stone, used extensively in building and road construction, accounted for about 80 percent of the total reported tonnage, and 60 percent of the total estimated value of non-fuel minerals in 2023.
+Sand and gravel, also used primarily for construction, amounted to 12 percent of the total tonnage and 6 percent of the total value.
+Virginia's total construction aggregates production ranked 18th highest out of 50 states in the nation.
+Clay and shale serve as raw materials for manufactured bricks, cement, roofing products, etc., and accounted for less than 1 percent of the total tonnage and estimated value in 2023.
 Industrial minerals encompass a wide variety of mineral commodities used in construction, refractory and ceramic products, chemical and filtration processes, among other specialized applications.
-The combined tonnages reported in 2022 for this category of minerals amounted to about 8 percent of the total, while the combined estimated value was about 35 percent of the total.
+The combined tonnages reported in 2023 for this category of minerals amounted to about 7 percent of the total, while the combined estimated value was about 33 percent of the total.

 Ores containing iron, copper, lead, zinc and the precious metals gold and silver were mined in Virginia in the past, but most of these metallic deposits are small and of relatively low economic importance today.